Digital Filters

 • n: Number of Taps (should be odd)

-The function returns the FIR filter coefficients and shows a plot of the designed filter with plots showing the design parameters.
+The function returns the FIR filter coefficients, the sampled points and a RMS value of the error to the ideal filter.
+The filter design is also drawn in a graph with plots showing the design parameters.
 The source code file can be downloaded from the link bellow:

 Scilab code file: CICCompFilter.sce